We are a multi-generational and multi-ethnic church committed to loving one another and our cities.

 We are honored and excited at the prospect of meeting you and your family this coming Sunday.
 Are you looking for a family of believers committed to making disciples of Jesus?
 Welcome home!

-Our Good Friday service is an opportunity for CHBC and CHBC en Español to gather together in one room, to worship the Lord Christ in two languages.
-The Good Friday service is an evening filled with song, devotion, reflections and readings on the Cross of Christ, led by CHBCe Minister, Gaby Correa.
+Our Good Friday Service will be an evening filled with song, devotion, reflections and readings on the Cross of Christ, led by CHBCe Minister, Gaby Correa.

 Below are a handful of upcoming events/initiatives we want you to be aware of .
 However, there’s a lot more going on at the Bible Church!
 Download our Church Center app and login to find out where you can plug in to community and ministry here at CHBC.

-Join us for an intimate one-hour gathering of worship and prayer for individual needs, our church family, our city, and God's work around the world from 5-6 pm.
-Children welcome.
+Join us for an intimate one-hour gathering of worship and prayer for individual needs, our church family, our city, and God's work around the world from 5-6 pm in the Chapel.
+No registration.
+No childcare.
+Families welcome.